Idered/Editr.js/README.md

 $('.editr').editr();
 ```

 This will load `/editr/items/flat-ui/` project.
 This path is based on data-path and data-item or values passed in JS object.
+Default path is: `/editr/items`.

 First html file(`switch.html` in this case) is used as main preview.